beartums/chessLogger/README.md

 # Background

 Back in 2006, I had a TREO.
-The phone was cool at the time, but it had a chess program that was great.
+The phone was cool at the time.
+It had a chess program that was great.
 The engine was okay, but it really shone when used to record a game between 2 people.
 When I upgraded to a legitimate smart phone, I couldn't find anything as useful even though I've now downloaded about 30 apps in search of this holy grail.